Renormalization-Group Evolution of the None-local Matrix Element of $B$-meson In QCD and $B\to \pi$ transition form factor: The application of the -meson matrix element to the Transition Form Factor of decay

 $S_t(x)$ in Eq. (\ref{hardf}) is the threshold resummation factor, which can be parameterized as \cite{lihn2002}

 where the parameter $c$ is determined to be $0.3$.
 The resummation factor vanishes efficiently fast at the end-point limit $x\to 0$ and $x\to 1$, so it helps to suppress the end-point contribution.

-The wave functions of $\pi$ meson and their Fourier transform are given in the Appendix.
+The wave functions of $\pi$ meson and the Fourier transform are given in the Appendix \ref{b}.

-In the numerical analysis, we take the scale of the wave function of $B$ meson is $\mu_0=0.53\sim 0.66$ GeV, which is a reasonable region where the $B$ meson wave function is viewed as a low energy hadronic quantity.
-The numerical results for $F_{+,0}^{B\pi}(0)$ varying with $\mu_0$ are shown in table \ref{table1}, where the form factor calculated without the evolution effect is given in the last row for comparison.
-It is shown from the table that the evolution effect can reduce the form factor by as large as 18\%.
-By varying the input parameters, the form factor is

-where the first error is estimated by varying $\mu_0$ from 0.53 to 0.66 GeV, and the second one is from the uncertainty of the parameters for $B$ meson wave function and the pion distribution amplitudes.
+In the numerical analysis, with Eq. (\ref{eqform}), the form factor is calculated to be $F_{+,0}^{B\pi}(0)=0.34\pm 0.01$, where the uncertainty is estimated by varying the input parameters, including the parameters for $B$ meson wave function and pion distribution amplitudes.
 The uncertainty caused by $B$ meson wave function is about 3.5\%, and 2.5\% caused by pion wave function.
+To check the effectiveness of the perturbative calculation, we can show the contribution varying with different values of $\alpha_s/\pi$, because QCD higher order correction usually occurs with the combination $\alpha_s/\pi$.
+The form factor varying with $\alpha_s/\pi$ is shown in Table \ref{table1}.